MadhuraBelsare1/card-developer/docs/release-notes/card/card_overview.md

    * **Delete:** deletes account associations.

-<span style="color:#ff6600;">**Replacement**</span> feature allows clients to reorder a particular card. _Supports Pan Tokenization (non-transaction token: NTT)_
+<span style="color:#ff6600;">**Replacement**</span> feature reorders specified cards. _Supports Pan Tokenization (non-transaction token: NTT)_

    * **Order Replacement:** creates an order to replace card, same card number.
-   * **Instant Issuance:** allows the institution to replace a plastic for an existing cardnumber without sending an order to the card producer.
+   * **Instant Issuance:** replaces a plastic for an existing cardnumber without sending an order to the card producer.
 Only available for debit card programs.

-<span style="color:#ff6600;">**Transaction**</span> feature enables cardholders to retrieve recent card transactions history as well as allow cardholders to search for multiple transactions by specific search criteria, multiple dates and multiple merchant. _(non-transaction token: NTT)_
+<span style="color:#ff6600;">**Transaction**</span> feature retrieves recent card transactions history and searches for multiple transactions by specific search criteria, multiple dates and multiple merchant. _(non-transaction token: NTT)_

    * **Search:** retrieves transaction details of a given card based on the criteria submitted.
    * **Terminal Search:** retrieves transaction details for a specified terminal.
 Available for EPOC and Credit Gateway only.

-<span style="color:#ff6600;">**Update Status**</span> feature allow clients to retrieve and update the Status and Reason codes for a debit card.
-Cards may be identified by Card Number or Member Number.
-The API may be used to provide client users convenient access to maintain cards or to allow cardholders to perform simple updates, such as to deactivate or re-activate a card. _Supports Pan Tokenization (non-transaction token: NTT)_
+<span style="color:#ff6600;">**Update Status**</span> feature retrieves and updates the status and reason codes for specified debit cards.
+Cards can be identified by either card or member numbers.
+An update example is to deactivate or re-activate specified cards. _Supports Pan Tokenization (non-transaction token: NTT)_

    * **Status:** updates the card status
    * **Search:** retrieves the card status